Stellar Superradiance and Low-Energy Absorption in Dense Nuclear Media: Introduction

 \section{Introduction}

 Hypothetical bosons such as axions and dark photons are well-motivated extensions beyond the Standard Model (SM) of particle physics.
 The QCD axion provides an elegant solution to the strong CP problem~\cite{Peccei:1977hh,Weinberg:1977ma,Wilczek:1977pj,Kim:1979if,Shifman:1979if,Dine:1981rt,Zhitnitsky:1980tq,Preskill:1982cy,Abbott:1982af,Dine:1982ah}, while broader families of axion-like particles and dark photons arise generically in fundamental theories with extra dimensions~\cite{Svrcek:2006yi,Abel:2008ai,Arvanitaki:2009fg,Goodsell:2009xc}.
 A wide range of astrophysical observations place strong constraints on such bosons.
 In particular, stellar-cooling (SC) arguments exclude large regions of parameter space for boson masses below the eV scale by requiring that new dissipative channels do not exceed energy loss from Standard Model emission processes~\cite{Raffelt:1996wa,Raffelt:1999tx,Caputo:2024oqc}.
-These bounds come from a diverse of environments, including neutron star (NS) and supernovae cooling constraints on couplings to nucleons~\cite{Buschmann:2021juv,Carenza:2019pxu,Lella:2023bfb}, as well as white dwarf~\cite{Giannotti:2017hny} and red giant~\cite{Capozzi:2020cbu} limits on interactions with electrons.
+These bounds come from a diverse of environments, including neutron star (NS) and supernovae cooling constraints on couplings to nucleons~\cite{Buschmann:2021juv,Carenza:2019pxu,Lella:2023bfb,Dietrich:2019shr,Harris:2020qim}, as well as white dwarf~\cite{Giannotti:2017hny} and red giant~\cite{Capozzi:2020cbu} limits on interactions with electrons.
+Axions emitted from these astrophysical sources can be further converted into gamma-ray photons in astrophysical magnetic fields through axion-photon coupling.
+This process leads to significant constraints on the axion parameter space using gamma-ray telescopes \cite{Fiorillo:2025gnd,Candon:2025sdm,Fiorillo:2021gsw,Lella:2024hfk,Manzari:2024jns,Lecce:2025dbz}.

 Beyond relativistic emission, ultralight bosons can also form gravitational bound states around rapidly spinning compact objects.
 These ``gravitational atoms" extract angular momentum from the host star or black hole through superradiance~\cite{Penrose:1971uk,ZS,Detweiler:1980uk,Cardoso:2005vk,Dolan:2007mj,Brito:2015oca,Bao:2022hew}, leading to exponential growth of the bosonic cloud.
 Black hole superradiance has already provided stringent constraints on light bosons whose self-interactions do not quench the instability~\cite{Arvanitaki:2010sy,Yoshino:2012kn,Gruzinov:2016hcq,Fukuda:2019ewf,Baryakhtar:2020gao,Omiya:2020vji,Omiya:2022mwv,Omiya:2022gwu,Bao:2022hew,Cheng:2022jsw,Chen:2023vkq,Guo:2024dqd,Witte:2024drg,Guo:2025dkx,Collaviti:2024mvh,Takahashi:2024fyq,Aurrekoetxea:2024cqd,Miller:2025yyx,Xie:2025npy}.
 For NSs, millisecond pulsars offer an obvious arena in which to test superradiance: they are rapidly rotating, long-lived, and contain dense nuclear matter that can dissipate bosonic excitations.
 This has motivated the study of stellar superradiance (SS) as a potential probe of boson couplings through precise pulsar spin measurements~\cite{Cardoso:2015zqa,Cardoso:2017kgn,Day:2019bbh,Kaplan:2019ako,Chadha-Day:2022inf,Spieksma:2025sda,Sirkia:2025xpv}.